openvinotoolkit/openvino/docs/install_guides/troubleshooting-steps.md

 ## Check if environment variables are set correctly

-- For Python developers, if you installed OpenVINO using the installer previously, and now are installing OpenVINO with PIP, remove all the PATH settings and the lines with `setupvars` from `.bashrc`.
-Note that if you installed OpenVINO with PIP in a virtual environment, you do not need to set environment variables.
+- For Python developers, if you previously installed OpenVINO using the installer, and are now installing OpenVINO using PIP, please remove all the PATH settings and the lines with `setupvars` from `.bashrc`.
+Note that if you installed OpenVINO with PIP in a virtual environment, you don't need to set any environment variables.
 - If you have installed OpenVINO before, you probably have added `setupvars` to your `PATH /.bashrc` or Windows environment variables.
 After restarting your environment, you should see similar information as below:
 ```sh
 [setupvars.sh] OpenVINO™ environment initialized